ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Issuers MUST provide two parameters for configuration:

-1. Issuer Request URI: A token request URL for generating access tokens.
+1. Issuer Request URL: A token request URL for generating access tokens.
    For example, an Issuer URL might be https://issuer.example.net/request.
-   This parameter uses resource media type "text/plain".
 2. Issuer Public Key values: A list of Issuer Public Keys for the issuance protocol.